-Every year, millions of Americans receive opioid prescriptions to treat pain associated with a variety of conditions.
+Every year, millions of Americans receive prescription opioid painkillers to treat pain associated with a variety of conditions.
 And, every day, an average of 115 Americans die from an opioid overdose.

 Clearly, the United States has an opioid issue.